Refefer/propagon/README.md

 Outputs distribution parameters for each node, unordered.

+#### Kemeny

+Computs the kemeny rank for the provided pairs, minimizing disagreements.
+This is also the MLE for true preferences.

 #### Rate

 Computes rankings based on win/loss record, ignoring relative strength of the opponent.
 This should only ever be used as a baseline since the above methods will almost certainly work better in nearly all cases.